New Student Checklist

 Resident graduate students are responsible for knowing and complying with the Resident Graduate Code of Honor.
 The Code of Honor contains Liberty University’s Academic Policies and is the university’s Student Code of Conduct.

-Learn more on the Graduate Student Affairs website.
+Learn more about Graduate Student Affairs.

 Step 8: Attend Graduate Orientation